Alkesst/TDDTesting/README.md

  - The determinant of a Matrix is calculated with the Sarrus rule (3x3 Matrices), with the generic formula (2x2) or just is the element (1x1).
 (Not sure about my english over here lol)

+ ### FizzBuzz
+ - If the number is divisible by 3, return Fizz
+ - If the number is divisible by 5, return Buzz
+ - If the number is divisible by 3 and 5, return FizzBuzz
+ - In the other cases, return the number